Guinea pig: In South America

-The United States, Europe, and Japan
+In the United States, Europe, and Japan

 Andean immigrants in New York City raise and sell guinea pigs for meat, and some South American restaurants in major cities in the United States serve cuy as a delicacy.
 In the 1990s and 2000s, La Molina University began exporting large-breed guinea pigs to Europe, Japan, and the United States in the hope of increasing human consumption outside of countries in northern South America.

 Sub-Saharan Africa

 Efforts have been made to promote guinea pig husbandry in developing countries of West Africa, where they occur more widely than generally known because they are usually not covered by livestock statistics.
 However, it has not been known when and where the animals have been introduced to Africa.
 In Cameroon, they are widely distributed.
 In the Democratic Republic of the Congo, they can be found both in peri-urban environments as well as in rural regions, for example, in South Kivu.
 They are also frequently held in rural households in Iringa Region of southwestern Tanzania.